2010–11 Washington Capitals season

 The 2010–11 Washington Capitals season is the 37th season for the Washington Capitals in the National Hockey League (NHL).
 Despite the Capitals' first round exit in the 2010 Playoffs, ticket prices for this season were increased between 13 and 50 percent.

 Regular season

 The Capitals finished the regular season having been shut out a league-high 11 times, tied with the Toronto Maple Leafs.
+Late into the season, they also set a franchise record for the fewest shots on goal attempted in a win, twelve in a 3–0 shutout win over the New Jersey Devils on March 18, 2011.